Dr Caroline Jackson

 Biography

-Caroline is a Research Fellow in the Department of Social Work and Social Care at the University of Birmingham.
+Caroline is an Assistant Professor in the Department of Social Work and Social Care at the University of Birmingham.
 Caroline’s expertise is in lived experience involvement and co-production in health, social work and social care education and research.
 Her research and teaching relate to social work law and practice with adults and strengths-based approaches.
 Caroline is also actively involved in voluntary, community and social enterprise sector capacity building for social care research.
 She is a registered Social Worker, a Fellow of the Higher Education Academy and a Mental Health First Aid England Instructor.

 Caroline has prior teaching experience in: